qbreis/react-pop-a-popup-balloon/documentation/walkthrough/chapter-03-part-2-toggle-balloons.md

         return index !== null;
     });

-    // Finally, it sets the state of activeBalloons to this new array setActiveBalloons(randomActiveBalloons);
+    // Finally, it sets the state of activeBalloons to this new array randomActiveBalloons setActiveBalloons(randomActiveBalloons);
 };
 ```